Anmol-Sri/Snake-Game/README.md

 # Snake-Game

+## About

-A traditional old snake game......remembering the olden days....
+A traditional old snake game remembering the good olden days.

+## Used Technologies

+C++ and Graphics and DOS header package.